Horm/coderetreat-starters/README.md

 ## Kotlin

 Install IntelliJ IDEA and synchronize `build.gradle` file.
 Select and run configuration `Tests`.
 You can enable auto test run...

+## Game of Life

+Check `rules.pdf` to know the rules before the event...